JAVA EXAMPLE PROGRAMS

 Program output

 Simple Data Array.
-This program implements a simple data array; that is, a class that stores a one-dimensional array of floating-point numbers, and provides methods to compute basic statistics (e.g., minimum, maximum and average array element values) and arithmetic operations (e.g., sum and difference of two data arrays).
+This program implements a simple data array; that is, a class that stores a one-dimensional array of floating-point numbers and its name, and methods to compute basic statistics (e.g., minimum, maximum and average array element values) and arithmetic operations (e.g., sum and difference of two data arrays).

 Code: DataArray.java